Governorship of Chris Christie: Pay-to-play allegation involving Charlie Baker

 On May 17, 2011, Charlie Baker, who had then just recently lost a gubernatorial race in Massachusetts, made a $10,000 contribution to the New Jersey Republican State Committee, identifying himself as a "partner" in General Catalyst Partners.
 On December 8, 2011, the New Jersey Treasury Department's Division of Investment outlined a proposal to invest up to $25 million of its pension funds through General Catalyst, which channeled New Jersey funds into Oscar Insurance, where Baker sits on the board of directors.
 New Jersey actually invested $9.6 million through General Catalyst.
 Assuming the 2.5% management fee as outlined in the proposal, this level of investment generated $240,000 per year for General Catalyst.
 Baker co-hosted a high-dollar fundraiser for Christie in March 2013.

 The timing from the May 2011 contribution to the December 2011 investment offer, and the timing from that ongoing investment to the March 2013 fundraising, allegedly violated New Jersey's strict pay-to-play laws and Treasury regulations.
 Baker, General Catalyst, and the Treasury Department were each faulted.
 As the report was publicly breaking in May 2014, Baker denied being an executive, employee, or investment adviser for General Catalyst, and denied knowledge that the Oscar Insurance investment came from New Jersey pension funds.

 The Treasury Department began an investigation.
 During September 2014, the state sold the investment quietly, for a 46% profit.
 It was not immediately clear whether or how this sale might affect the release of the Treasury Department's investigation report, but Baker considered the matter resolved.
-The Christie administration has not made the results of the investigation public and refused anOpen Public Records Act request to do so made by the International Business Times.
+The Christie administration has not made the results of the investigation public and refused an Open Public Records Act request to do so made by the International Business Times.